RelaxedJS/ReLaXed/README.md

 # ReLaXed

-ReLaXed is a software to create PDF documents using the Pug language (a shorthand for HTML).
+ReLaXed is a software to create PDF documents interactively using the Pug language (a shorthand for HTML).

 It enables to define complex layouts with CSS and Javascript while writing the content in a friendly, minimal syntax close to Markdown or LaTeX.
+Here are some examples:

 <table>